-Almost all of the artist managements are based in New York and expect their singers to live in its environs so that they can take advantage of the constant round of auditions.
-Of course, once you’re working you’ll be out of town anyway (unless you have a resident contract at City Opera or the Met), missing auditions and worrying about your vacant or sublet residence.
-New York is visibly suffering from the wounds that currently beset many urban areas but as the artistic capital of the world it is an exciting and vigorous performing venue.
+Most American artist management agencies are based in New York and expect their singers to live in its environs so that they can take advantage of the constant round of auditions.
+Of course, once you’re working you’ll be out of town anyway (unless you have a resident contract at the Met), missing auditions and worrying about your vacant or sublet residence.
+New York is suffers from the wounds that beset many urban areas but is considerably cleaner than in years past, and as the artistic capital of the world it is an exciting and vigorous performing venue.
 Even if you resist moving there, you will still need (and want) to visit there often.
 Now is the time to begin cultivating the friends that you will need to crash with later.
 Most companies travel periodically to New York, but will often hear people in their own theatres as well.
 This can be a real advantage at times.
 Not only can you be heard in a better setting (like their theatre) but you may be given more time and individual attention.

 • American Guild of Musical Artists

 AGMA is the union that opera singers are required to join if they wish to work in major American opera houses.
-It also represents choristers, dancers, stage directors and stage managers, is affiliated with the AFL/CIO through the Four As and has some reciprocal agreements with Aftra, Equity, etc. While it can be a major task to earn a union card in some fields, it is quite easy to join AGMA.
+It also represents choristers, dancers, stage directors, choreographers, production staff, and actors, is affiliated with the AFL/CIO through the Four As and has some reciprocal agreements with Actor's Equity.
+While it can be a major task to earn a union card in some fields, it is quite easy to join AGMA.

 Full information regarding the process can be obtained from AGMA headquarters in New York.
 Pay particular attention to AGMA’s rules for Apprentice Program eligibility and for any initiation fee discounts, delays or exemptions that might benefit you.